 How to cut and fit the planks around doorways where there were not straight edges?

-This was tricky around the doors, but a Dremel rotary tool helped to fit the planks around doorways.
+This was tricky around the doors, but a Dremel rotary tool with a cutting blade on it helped to fit the planks around doorways.
 We used quarter-round molding to hide the inch gap that was left between the flooring and the walls.

 What direction to lay the planks?